blended-insights/carver/apps/api/src/docs/QUEUE_SYSTEM.md

 ## Overview

-The system uses Bull (backed by Redis) for queue management and Redlock for distributed locking to handle the following challenges:
+The system uses Bull (backed by Redis) for queue management and a simple Redis-based locking mechanism to handle the following challenges:

 1. **High Request Volume**: Processing multiple file upload requests simultaneously
 2. **Race Conditions**: Preventing concurrent modifications to the same file